Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 John Murphy - Bank of America-Merrill Lynch

 Good morning.
 I'll try to limit myself to one question and a clarification as well.
-The first real question, the question really is, I can understand on a first derivative basis how your better realization of residuals at auctions helps Ford Motor Credit.

-But, Bob, I just wonder if you can talk about what that really means for new vehicle pricing, because down 6% of resids versus down 3% should mean a lot for new vehicle pricing.
-I'm just curious if you saw a benefit from that in new vehicle pricing in the quarter or what you expect that to mean going forward.
+The first real question, the question really is, I can understand on a first derivative basis how better realization of residuals at auctions helps Ford Motor Credit.
+But, Bob, I just wonder if you can talk about what that really means for new vehicle pricing, because down 6% on resids versus down 3% should mean a lot for new vehicle pricing.
+I'm just curious if you saw a benefit from that in new vehicle pricing in the quarter or that's on the come, what you expect that to mean going forward.

 Robert L. Shanks - Ford Motor Co.

-Well, this is something that we've all talked about.
+Well, this is something that we've all talked about isn't it?
 There is a relationship between what's happening with auction values and the pressure or lack thereof in terms of new vehicle prices.
 So I think that the way that we think about it, that I would encourage you to think about it is the fact that we're not seeing the decline to be as precipitous as we thought, should make it a bit easier for us to do better in terms of new vehicle prices going forward.

 John Murphy - Bank of America-Merrill Lynch